 When you increase NAD+, that then increases the energy in mitochondria, which then boosts the regeneration of stem cells.
 Some great sources of niacin are eggs, chicken and turkey, wild-caught tuna and salmon, and grass-fed beef.

-If you’re vegetarian or vegan you can choose beets, leafy greens, nuts, peas, beans, and peanuts.
+Some of the best stem cell supplements, if you’re vegetarian or vegan are beets, leafy greens, nuts, peas, beans, and peanuts.

 1. Blueberries, Raspberries, Blackberries